-My most beloved inspiration to read, listen to, watch and create about "How to practice gratitude" - enjoy!
+My most beloved inspiration to read, listen to, watch and create about "How to Practice Gratitude" - enjoy!

 It'll teach you in an accessible way to be grateful for the little things and joys in life.
 Once you found a routine that works best for you and practice being grateful on a regular basis, you'll feel more grounded and happier over time... even on a really bad day.

 I suddenly feel the urge to create something as soon as I listen to it and a lot of positive emotions start surfacing.
 Stare into the sky, observe the clouds or any other natural event - You can start with your gratitude practice right here.

-- Create this: 'Tips for Keeping a Gratitude Journal'.
+'Tips for Keeping a Gratitude Journal'.
 Learning how to be more grateful in life and thus happier can be achieved easier by keeping a gratitude journal.
 This insightful article explains the habit of keeping one and gives advice on how to get started.